 LdA fellows are pursuing several interrelated lines of research that deal with all stages of migration process.
-A first line of research investigates the determinants of international migration and the process of migrants’ self-selection.
-A second line of research deals with the role of destination-country policies in shaping the size and composition of migration flows and looks into the political economy of immigration policy.
-In another stream of research, LdA fellows investigate the process of assimilation of immigrants in the host countries, with a special focus on their political integration.
+A first one investigates the determinants of international migration and the process of migrants’ self-selection.
+A second one deals with the role of destination-country policies in determining the size and composition of migrants’ and refugees’ flows as well as in determining the speed of their economic integration, and looks into the political economy of immigration policy.
+In another stream of research, LdA fellows investigate how public policies can shape individual attitudes toward migration.
 Finally, a long-standing research line focuses on the consequences of immigration for receiving as well as for origin countries.

 Details on latest research projects can be found below.